Witcomb Cycles: Location

 From its beginning, until 2009, the company's headquarters was located in London, starting in Woolwich, then later moving to Tanners Hill in Deptford.
 After moves from one building to another, the workshop stayed at 25 Tanners Hill, a late 17th-century Grade II listed building for many years.
-During the late 1960s until the early 1980s, the company also operated a factory in Llanelli, Carmarthernshire, Wales.
+During the late 1960s until the early 1980s, the company also operated a factory in Llanelli, Carmarthenshire, Wales.
 The London site was closed in May 2009, and the business announced an intention to move production to Wales.
 This does not appear to have materialised.

 Witcomb USA

 In 1971, the company represented the UK at a British Fair in New York City.
 The next year, Witcomb, while exhibiting in San Francisco, received Princess Alexandra and her husband, Sir Angus Ogilvy.
 This marked a short-lived foray on the US market.
 Witcomb USA was founded in 1972 in East Haddam, Connecticut by Richard Sachs and Peter Weigle.
 However, problems with suppliers meant the company could not fulfill demand, and the venture was dismantled after 8 years.